What Are Toll Transponders and How Do They Work?

-Toll transponders are wireless transmitters that attach to your truck and send a radio signal to tolls.
+Toll transponders, also known as toll tags, are wireless transmitters that attach to your truck and send a radio signal to tolls.
 They connect toll authorities with your payment information, allowing collectors to charge your account efficiently and provide you with essential transaction data.
 When you need to manage large fleets of trucks, transponders can be a great tool to track and store toll information.

 Toll transponders have many names and types.
 You can also call them toll tags, an electronic toll pass or by the transponder's brand, like E-ZPass.
 Most toll transponders sit on your dashboard or stick to your windshield, so toll authorities can easily scan them.
 However, if you have a car-hauler or your windshield is blocked, you can also get an exterior toll tag that attaches to your license plate or roof.

 Toll passes function with electronic toll collection (ECT) systems, which are a group of transmitters, scanners and cameras.
 Lasers scan the area for oncoming traffic and alert the other tools in the system when one of your trucks approaches the tolling point.
 Readers scan for the transponders, which give off a radio transmission the readers can process.
 Cameras fixed to both sides of the checkpoint will take pictures of your front and back plates.
 Lastly, ground sensors will count how many axels the vehicle has.

 Along with your account information, scanners will send the following data to tolling authorities:

 These factors will determine the toll cost.
 Many toll authorities will adjust rates depending on the time and season to accommodate heavier traffic.
 Larger vehicles, like a truck, might also have varied prices.